Why ANCC Certification

-The Accreditation Board for Specialty Nursing Certification defines certification as:
+The American Board of Nursing Specialties defines certification as:

-The National Organization for Competency Assurance (NOCA) characterizes certification as follows:
+The Institute for Credentialing Excellence (ICE) characterizes certification as follows:

 The certification of specialized skill-sets affirms a knowledge and experience base for practitioners in a particular field, their employers, and the public at large.
 Certification represents a declaration of a particular individual's professional competence.
 In some professions certification is a requirement for employment or practice.2

 - Higher wages for employees in the form of bonuses, education assistance or higher salaries.

 - A more productive and highly trained workforce for employers.

 - Prestige for the individual and a competitive advantage over non-certified individuals in the same field.

 - Assisting employers in making more informed hiring decisions.